Dynamic155/AutoCitation/README.md

 Smith, A. (2021) Example Article 2.
 Available at: https://example.com/article2 (Accessed: 27 May 2024).
 ```

+## Thank you for using
+If you found this tool helpful please star the repository <3

 ## Contributing

 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.